For further information about the impact this funding is having at Broughton Primary, click on the 'Pupil Premium' link under 'Statutory Information'.

 By just registering your child for Free School Meals, the school will get additional funding in their Annual Budget.

-For every child registered, Broughton Primary School receives £1345 this year.
+For every child registered, Broughton Primary School receives an additional £1345 to improve provision for your child.
 If you are registered for Free School Meals, you could also get help with costs of school trips, music tuition, uniform and school clubs.
 Please register to make sure your child can benefit from this funding.

 How does it work?